buildpacks/rfcs/text/0000-export-to-oci.md

 ```
 ### Drawbacks

-- We will have to expose Cache implementation details to the outside world, probably spec those details, for other tools to interact with this exported data
+- We will have to expose Launch Cache implementation details to the outside world, probably spec those details, for other tools to interact with this exported data

 <!--
 - Why is this proposal the best?